Add data dictionaries

 Add your data dictionary entries using one of the following methods:

-- Add entries manually: Select Expand Form, fill out the form.
-For guidance on filling out the form, see the definition of properties in the DCAT-AP-LU vocabulary.
+- Add entries manually: Select Expand Form, fill out the form, and select Insert.

 - Upload a file: Select Download Template, complete the template, and select Bulk Upload to upload the file